Labrador Feeding Demystified: A Comprehensive Expert Guide

 Dog feeding equipment and storage

 Good dog feeding bowls are dishwasher safe and not easily breakable.
-Cheap and colorful plastic bowls can look tired after a few trips through the dishwasher, so I like stainless steel.
+Cheap and colorful plastic bowls can look tired after a few trips through the dishwasher, so I like stainless steel(paid link)*.
 Although I admit it is quite noisy, and not as pretty as some of the ceramic products.
 Avoid raised bowls if possible as some studies have associated these with bloat.

 The Labrador Handbook by Pippa Mattinson(paid link)